jpolack/go-broom/bmap/bmap.md

 )

 func main() {
+	myBroomMap := bmap.New()
+	//myBroomMap is an empty map

 	mySimpleMap := map[int]int{1: 2, 2: 4, 3: 9}
-	myBroomMap := bmap.NewOf(mySimpleMap)
+	myBroomMap2 := bmap.New(mySimpleMap)
-	//myBroomMap is a map containing 1: 2, 2: 4, 3: 9
+	//myBroomMap2 is a map containing 1: 2, 2: 4, 3: 9

-	myBroomMap2 := bmap.New()
-	//myBroomMap2 is an empty map
 }
 ```